 There’s no shortage of great ideas, but just how many of them see the light of day?
 As the owner or manager of a spa or massage practice, you may have lamented that fact on more than one occasion.
 Maybe you thought about expanding your services to appeal more to families.
 Possibly someone on your team suggested forging a partnership with a local health club and promoting the union withevents held around the city.
 Or maybe you thought of putting on a series of educational seminars for seniorsabout the benefits of massage.
 Any one of these ideas might bring new clients through the door, but you don’t have the time or money to make it happen or are afraid things won’t work out.

 I can tell you from my own experience that executing new ideas is always a challenge.
 And you can easily put something on the back burner because of the day-to-day demands of running your business.
 But sometimes, you know the great idea you or someone else came up with is exactly what’s needed to take your business in a new direction.
 When that happens, you’ve got to put a stake in the ground, look ahead and put a plan into motion to bring that idea to light—some other things to consider to get your idea off the ground.

-If you’re not sure about where to begin executing on your idea, bring in an advisor or several.
+If you’re unsure where to begin executing your idea, bring in an advisor or several.
 They may be business associates you’ve met at professional organizations or someone you connected with online through a social channel such as LinkedIn.
-Some people may offer advice for free; others you may need to pay.
+Some people may offer advice for free; others, you may need to pay.
 Even when others provide input, follow your own gut feeling if you don’t agree with everything they recommend.